ocp-power-automation/openshift-install-power/README.md

 This [link](https://access.redhat.com/articles/6907891) shows the mapping of versions between OCP, RHCOS and RHEL.
 Note that the RHCOS versions are now aligned with RHEL version and not with OCP versions.
 For example, for OCP 4.20, RHCOS version is 9-6 and RHEL version is 9.6

-By default OpenShift version 4.20 is installed.
+By default OpenShift version 4.20 and RHCOS version 9-6 is installed.

-If you want to install 4.19, then export the variable `RELEASE_VER`.
+If you want to install OpenShift version 4.19, then export the variables `RELEASE_VER` and `RHCOS_RELEASE_VER` to their respective versions.
+Note that RHCOS version for OCP 4.19 is also 9-6.
 ```
 $ export RELEASE_VER="4.19"
+$ export RHCOS_RELEASE_VER="9-6"
 ```

 ### Non-interactive mode